-The Vermont Downtown Board only reviews complete applications which must include all items listed on the application checklist (page 6 for new or page 9 for renewal).
-Applications are due the first Monday of each month and the Downtown Board typically meets on the fourth Monday of each month to review and consider applications.
+The Vermont Community Investment Board only reviews complete applications which must include all items listed on the application checklist (see page 6).
+Applications are due the first Monday of each month and the Community Investment Board typically meets on the fourth Monday of each month to review and consider applications.

-A community must be designated before the Downtown Board will consider any applications for benefits, including tax credits and state grants.
-A village center is designated for eight years by the Downtown Board.
-After the initial eight years, the municipality must renew the designation, update the Downtown Board on its progress, and demonstrate that it continues to meet all of the program requirements.
+A community must be designated before the Community Investment Board will consider any applications for benefits, including tax credits and state grants.
+A village center is designated forever by the Community Investment Board and renewals are no longer required.
 DHCD will check-in with the municipality annually to offer support, share updated information, tools, and resources related to the designation, and ensure our local contact information is up-to-date.